dgfitch/glsl-experiments/README.md

 ## TODO

-- xmodmap stuff
+- xmodmap or autokey binding stuff
   - chromebook function keys
-  - capslock combos
+  - capslock combos?
+    - `setxkbmap -option caps:escape`
 - vim macro improvements
   - quick tints
   - quick undo N changes and save
   - imap equivalents so no need to swap out of insert mode
 - it would be cool to keep revision history of evolution through a set in realtime
   - git autocommit works but is kind of clumsy
+- uniform.c support for more things
+  - random-er "glitch" mode
+  - make it a real LFO
+    - allow different wave shapes: sine, tri, saw
+    - allow "tipping" the wave toward early or late
   - MIDI input
     - sudo aconnect -i
     - sudo aseqdump -p <PORT>

 ## Misc

 [This garbage is licensed under the MIT license.](LICENSE)